usnistgov/openfoamEmbedded3DP/README.md

 - *LICENSE*

 - *config.py*
--- for importing packages and setting environmental variables, e.g. folders
+    - script for importing packages and setting environmental variables, e.g. folders

 - *folderparser.py*
--- Functions for handling files and folders used in OpenFOAM simulations of embedded 3D printing of single filaments.
+    - Functions for handling files and folders used in OpenFOAM simulations of embedded 3D printing of single filaments.
 Written for OpenFOAM v1912 and OpenFOAM 8. folderparser identifies log files from interFoam, etc. and collects information into csv tables

 - *requirements.txt*
--- List of required packages, for use with virtual environments.
+    - List of required packages, for use with virtual environments.
 This file can be used with virtualenv for easy import of dependencies.

 - **configs/**
--- *config.yml*
+    - *config.yml*
----set path.logs (log folder), path.log_config (logging config yml path), path.c (path to C folder holding OpenFOAM docs), path.e (path to E folder holding OpenFOAM docs), path.server (path to server folder holding OpenFOAM docs), and path.fig (path to figure folder)
+        - set path.logs (log folder), path.log_config (logging config yml path), path.c (path to C folder holding OpenFOAM docs), path.e (path to E folder holding OpenFOAM docs), path.server (path to server folder holding OpenFOAM docs), and path.fig (path to figure folder)

--- *environment.yml*
+    - *environment.yml*
--- set up virtual environment
+        - set up virtual environment

--- *logging.yml*
+    - *logging.yml*
----set up log generation
+        - set up log generation

 - **logs/**
--- for holding logs
+- for holding logs

 - **paraviewscripts/**
--- pvpython scripts for generating images and tables.
+- pvpython scripts for generating images and tables.
 These run on pvpython.exe.
 Some scripts use packages that are not native to pvpython.exe and require a virtual environment.
 We use virtualenv to implement this.

--- *comboscript.py*
+    - *comboscript.py*
----Collecting interface points into csvs from vtk files and generating images from vtk files.
+    - Collecting interface points into csvs from vtk files and generating images from vtk files.
 Scripting for many folders and many images and tables.

--- *linescript.py*
+    - *linescript.py*
----Collecting line traces through the bath in vtk files.
+    - Collecting line traces through the bath in vtk files.
 Scripting for many folders and many images and tables.

--- *paraview_csv.py*
+    - *paraview_csv.py*
----Functions for collecting interface points into csvs from vtk files
+    - Functions for collecting interface points into csvs from vtk files

--- *paraview_general.py*
+    - *paraview_general.py*
----Functions for importing vtk files of simulated filaments.
+    - Functions for importing vtk files of simulated filaments.

--- *paraview_line.py*
+    - *paraview_line.py*
----Functions for collecting line traces through the bath in vtk files -
+    - Functions for collecting line traces through the bath in vtk files -
--- *paraview_screenshots.py*
+    - *paraview_screenshots.py*
----Functions for generating images of filaments from vtk files.
+    - Functions for generating images of filaments from vtk files.

 - **pythonscripts/**
--- python tools for generating and analyzing OpenFOAM files.
+- python tools for generating and analyzing OpenFOAM files.
 These are written for python3.

--- *donescript.py*
+    - *donescript.py*
----Functions for moving folders between computers, servers, for OpenFOAM simulations of embedded 3D printing of single filaments.
+    - Functions for moving folders between computers, servers, for OpenFOAM simulations of embedded 3D printing of single filaments.

--- *foldermover.py*
+    - *foldermover.py*
----Functions for moving folders between computers, servers, for OpenFOAM simulations of embedded 3D printing of single filaments.
+    - Functions for moving folders between computers, servers, for OpenFOAM simulations of embedded 3D printing of single filaments.

--- *folderscraper.py*
+    - *folderscraper.py*
----Functions for generating legends for OpenFOAM simulations of embedded 3D printing of single filaments.
+    - Functions for generating legends for OpenFOAM simulations of embedded 3D printing of single filaments.
 Written for OpenFOAM v1912 and OpenFOAM 8.
 Scrapes input files for input variables.

--- *interfacemetrics.py*
+    - *interfacemetrics.py*
----Functions for analyzing simulated single filaments
+    - Functions for analyzing simulated single filaments

--- *interfacemetrics_yielding.ipynb*
+    - *interfacemetrics_yielding.ipynb*
----Jupyter notebook for analyzing OpenFOAM simulation data, for the yielding dataset
+    - Jupyter notebook for analyzing OpenFOAM simulation data, for the yielding dataset

--- *interfacemetrics_viscsweep.ipynb*
+    - *interfacemetrics_viscsweep.ipynb*
----Juptyer notebook for analyzing OpenFOAM simulation data, for the viscosity sweep dataset (Friedrich, L., & Seppala, J.E.
+    - Juptyer notebook for analyzing OpenFOAM simulation data, for the viscosity sweep dataset (Friedrich, L., & Seppala, J.E.
 (2021) Simulated filament shapes in embedded 3D printing, submitted for publication)

--- *interfacePlots.py*
+    - *interfacePlots.py*
----All of the plotting functions for plotting interface measurements. (plot_general, plot_line, plot_metrics, plot_pic, plot_slices, and plot_steady)
+    - All of the plotting functions for plotting interface measurements. (plot_general, plot_line, plot_metrics, plot_pic, plot_slices, and plot_steady)

--- *movescript.py*
+    - *movescript.py*
----Moves folders to server.
+    - Moves folders to server.
 Loops continuously.

--- *ncreate3d.py*
+    - *ncreate3d.py*
----Functions to generate OpenFOAM input files for a nozzle in a 3D bath
+    - Functions to generate OpenFOAM input files for a nozzle in a 3D bath

--- *noz3dscript.ipynb*
+    - *noz3dscript.ipynb*
----Jupyter notebook for generating OpenFOAM input files.
+    - Jupyter notebook for generating OpenFOAM input files.

--- *plot_general.py*
+    - *plot_general.py*
----Plotting tools for analyzing OpenFOAM single filaments
+    - Plotting tools for analyzing OpenFOAM single filaments

--- *plot_line.py*
+    - *plot_line.py*
----Functions for plotting line traces from Paraview
+    - Functions for plotting line traces from Paraview

--- *plot_metrics.py*
+    - *plot_metrics.py*
----Functions for plotting overall metrics, such as simulation time, folder name, simulation rate, cross-sectional area...
+    - Functions for plotting overall metrics, such as simulation time, folder name, simulation rate, cross-sectional area...

--- *plot_pic.py*
+    - *plot_pic.py*
----Functions for plotting images of filaments and baths
+    - Functions for plotting images of filaments and baths

--- *plot_slices.py*
+    - *plot_slices.py*
----Functions for plotting cross-sections
+    - Functions for plotting cross-sections

--- *plot_steady.py*
+    - *plot_steady.py*
----Functions for plotting steady state metrics
+    - Functions for plotting steady state metrics

--- *videoscript.py*
+    - *videoscript.py*
----Script for combining images into videos.
+    - Script for combining images into videos.
 Loops continuously every 6 hours.

 ---

 # Version History